mrstegeman/recipes/content/recipes/buttered-pan-biscuits/index.md

 * 1 ⅔ cups buttermilk

 ## Directions
-* Preheat oven to 450 degrees.
+* Preheat oven to 450°.
 Melt butter in an 8×8-inch dish.
 * Add all dry ingredients to a bowl.
 Add buttermilk and stir until just combined.
 Don't over stir.
 * Pour dough into the dish with melted butter and press flat.
 Score into squares.
 * Bake 20 to 25 minutes or until golden brown.
 Serve immediately.